okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 1. Open a new incognito window in your browser.
 1. Go to the app sign-in page directly from the browser URL address field (for example: `https://berryfarm.example.org/strawberry/signin`).
 The browser redirects you to Okta for authentication.
 1. Sign in with Okta credentials for the test end user.
-1. Confirm that you've successfully signed in to the app.
+1. Confirm that you are signed in to the app.
     > **Note**: If you have multiple apps in the OIN catalog, verify that you've signed in to the correct app.
 1. Sign out of your app.
 1. Verify that you're able to sign out and are redirected to the sign-in page.